|Dr Annalise Mowbray||(female)||MB ChB DFSRH MRCGP (Manchester 2007)|

-Our two nurses at the surgery, Mrs Sarah Kay and Mrs Charlotte Potter run chronic disease clinics such as asthma clinics and diabetes clinics, carry out general nursing duties and offer other clinic services such as our well man and well woman clinics.
+Our two nurses at the surgery, Mrs Sarah Kay and Mrs Charlotte Potter run chronic disease clinics such as those for COPD and diabetes, carry out general nursing duties and offer other clinic services such as our well man and well woman clinics.

 Linda Peach and Joss Ray do dressings, ear syringing etc and give advice on smoking cessation.

 They also take blood samples as required between 8.00am and 3.00pm dailt (by appointment only - please contact reception).

-The local district nurses, who are employed by Northamptonshire Healthcare Foundation Trust (NHFT), are responsible for the continuing nursing care of patients in their own homes.
+The local district nurses, employed by Northamptonshire Healthcare Foundation Trust (NHFT), are responsible for the continuing nursing care of patients in their own homes.
 The district nurses work from within the medical centre.
 They carry out these duties whilst liaising closely with their colleagues within the practice and the local Clinical Commissioning Group.

 Our health visitor who is also employed by Northamptonshire Healthcare Foundation Trust (NHFT) is responsible for the care of families in the community, children especially, from birth up to school age.
 The health visitor works from within the suite of rooms at the Memorial Hall in Woodford Halse where we run our daily branch surgery.

 We have two practice counsellors available for consultation.
 Appointments can be made after referral by a member of the primary care team.

 Our community midwife holds a regular clinic each week, on a Wednesday afternoon between 1.30 and 4.30pm.
 Please telephone reception to arrange an appointment.